 Sarah from Dukes Avenue

-2023 Update: Although Nomade beach club in Tulum used to be free to enter with food and drink purchases they are currently charging up to $70 USD entrance per person.
+2023 Update: Although Nomade Beach Club in Tulum used to be free to enter with food and drink purchases, they are currently charging up to $70 USD entrance per person.
 It’s best to book in advance and confirm the current price with Nomade Tulum directly before visiting.

 Selina Beach Club

-A recent addition to the Tulum beach scene is the stunning new Selina location.
+A recent addition to Tulum beach clubs is the stunning new Selina location.
 This boutique Tulum hotel is a favorite of digital nomads for its co-working space and yoga studio.
 Best of all, they’ve partnered up with Mía Restaurant & Beach Club.
 Even if you’re not a guest, you can enjoy a day at this trendy beachfront club.
 Kick back and relax on one of their super comfy day beds, which are shaded by lush palm trees.
 The best seat in the house just might be “The Nest,” which makes for some great photo ops.

 Seriously, your Instagram feed will be on point if you swing by Mía!
 You can easily spend all day here, starting off with a smoothie or fresh juice.
 Lunchtime here could be some tuna ceviche with mango and habanero or mouth-watering suckling pig tacos.
 When you’re ready for an adult beverage, they’ve got some tasty cocktails with tequila or mezcal (this is Mexico, after all).
 Winos will love the impressive wine list here – a whopping 300 labels from all over the world!
 They also have one of the best selections of craft beer in Tulum here.

-The music is chill here during the day making for a very laidback vibe.
+The music is chill here during the day, making for a very laid-back vibe.
 They often have parties on the weekend, so be sure to check their socials to see what’s going on.
 You can even rent the whole place out if you’re planning a dream Tulum wedding.
-I stayed at Selina during their Nomad Roadtrip across Mexico and thoroughly enjoyed the food, drinks, atmosphere, and music at Mía.
+I stayed at Selina during their Nomad Road Trip across Mexico and thoroughly enjoyed the food, drinks, atmosphere, and music at Mía.
 This is definitely one Tulum beach club you don’t want to miss!

 Sasha from Grateful Gypseas